 Our Help center has a short article on using the Text tool.

 Choose a color for it (see notes above).
 Pick a size that’s fairly large—72 point is good—you can reduce it when it’s placed on your image later.
 Check out our newly expanded menu of overlays and see if one of them would be right for your watermark logo; if so add it!

 Go to the Basics tab, and click Crop.
 Crop your image tightly around the periphery of the logo.

 Step 5.
 Save it

 Be sure to save it as a “.png” file; this file format retains its transparency.
-When you place it onto images, try to be consistent about where you put it each time.
+When you place your watermark on photos, try to be consistent about where you put it each time.